Pedagogy

 The Gurukul system is an ancient Indian education system that was prevalent in ancient India, while the modern education system is a more recent development that has evolved over the past few centuries.

 KSU imparts knowledge on Sanskrit vocabulary through regular Amara Kosha recitation, memorization of Dhātu Pātha.
 Aśtādhyāyi Sūtra byhearting helps in quick understanding Vyākaraṉa Prakriyā (Grammar Procedure) for deriving a particular word.
-The teacher would impart knowledge to the students through experiential learning namely proper pronunciation of Sanskrit words, recitation technique etc.
+The teacher would impart knowledge through experiential learning namely proper pronunciation of Sanskrit words, recitation techniques, etc.

-Thus, KSU firmly believes in creating a holistic learning environment where in the students are taught various subjects through practical and experiential way, which helps them develop critical thinking skills and a deeper understanding of the subjects.
+Thus, KSU firmly believes in creating a holistic learning environment where students learn through practical and experiential ways, developing critical thinking skills and deeper subject understanding.

 Vedanta | Nyaya Sudha | 703(VD) |